cubefs/cubefs/docs/source/user-guide/authnode.rst

       }

-Steps for Starting ChubaoFS with AuthNode
+Steps for Starting CubeFS with AuthNode
 ------------------------------------------

 Create Authnode key